Home Topics Software About Us Contact Us

 • Bad Case of Identity Theft

-If someone just stole your credit card and is running up charges, this is probably not enough to enroll in a credit monitoring service.
+If someone stole a single credit card and is running up charges, this is probably not enough to enroll in a credit monitoring service.
 Just cancel the card and pull your credit report (for free) a couple of times over the next few months for reassurance.

 On the other hand, if someone has your Social Security number and is opening new lines of credit in your name, you have a big problem.
 Even in this case, you have free and quite effective options to prevent further damage to your credit.
 But considering the time and expense you will need to spend to fix this problem, a year of credit monitoring may seem like small potatoes.